 Roxa Smith was born and raised in Caracas, Venezuela.
-She came to the US in her teens and attended Bowdoin College in Brunswick, Maine, where she earned a degree in Art History and German with a minor in Visual Arts in 1984.
+She came to the US in her teens and attended Bowdoin College in Brunswick, Maine, earning a BA in 1984 in Art History and German with a minor in Visual Arts.
 She later received a Graduate Certificate in the Fine Arts from the University of California, Santa Cruz in 1987.

 In California, she was an active participant of a group of 'plein-air' painters led by Lundy Siegrist and Terry St. John, one of the original Bay Area 'plein air' painters of the 1970s.
 Being part of this group cemented her love for painting and in particularly at that point in landscape painting, which she focused on until she moved to New York City in 1991.

 In the 1990s, New York City was not the visually beautiful city it is today.
-Not inspired to paint the landscape of this gray and grimy city, Roxa turned to painting people's interiors, which were full of life and color.
+Not inspired to paint the landscape of New York City, Roxa turned to painting people's interiors, which were full of life and color.
 Over the course of years, Roxa worked on a variety of other subject matter such as Animals in Interiors, Mindscapes and Toys and Robots.
-However, Roxa's love for interpreting every day contemporary life has always anchored her art making.
-She has also explored paper collage using the themes chairs and bicycles and has completed a series of Cityscapes.
-Since the pandemic, Roxa has returned to re-interpreting contemporary indoor scenes focusing in particular on plants and chairs.
+However, Roxa's love for interpreting every day contemporary life has always anchored her art.
+Besides painting, Roxa has also explored paper collage using the themes of chairs and bicycles.
+Since the pandemic, Roxa has continued re-interpreting contemporary indoor scenes focusing in particular on plants and chairs.
 Her colorful paintings have evolved into familiar and idiosyncratic reconsiderations of space where patterns and details reign supreme.

 Roxa is represented by C24Gallery, Chelsea, NY.